pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_access-manager.md

 4Permisions = {permission1, permission2, permission3}
 `
 ```

-If counts mismatch, an error is thrown:
+- Mismatched counts throw an error:
 ```
 `1// this throws an error as the permissions don't match the objects
 2Channels = {channe1, channel2, channel3}